 All are welcome to attend the retreat, though space is limited and booking in advance is essential.

 The Catholic Grandparents Association was founded by Catherine Wiley and launched as part of the 2009 National Grandparents’ Pilgrimage to Knock Shrine.
 The CGA was formally blessed by Pope Benedict XVI in August 2010.
 The blessing, received by Catherine Wiley, said ‘Our Holy Father Pope Benedict XVI invokes God’s Blessings of Joy and Peace upon you and all of the Association.
-Make them
+Make them [grandparents] teachers of wisdom and courage, that they may pass on to future generations the fruits of their mature human and spiritual experience.’
+Starting with its origins in Ireland, the CGA has now spread to several countries around the world.

 For more information on the retreat conference please see www.catholicgrandparentsassociation.org.